web-infra-dev/modern.js/website/module-tools/docs/en/api/config/build-config.md

 - type: `automatic | classic`
 - default: `automatic`

+## metafile

+esbuild to produce some metadata about the build in JSON format, which can be visualized by tools such as [bundle-buddy](https://bundle-buddy.com/esbuild)

+- type: `boolean`
+- default: `false`

 ## minify

 Use esbuild or terser to compress code, also pass [terserOptions](https://github.com/terser/terser#minify-options)